This article is part of The Ascender, the Highrise platform for articles and resources.

 Let Highrise Teach You how to Solve Conflicts

 At Highrise, we aim to make executive coaching accessible for everyone.
-While not specifically focused on dealing with co-worker complaints, our coaching program equips individuals with valuable skills including how to navigate difficult conversations and face uncertainty in the workplace.
+While not specifically focused on dealing with co-worker complaints, our coaching program equips individuals with valuable skills including how to deal with coworkers who complain about you.

-Moreover, you will learn how to enhance emotional intelligence, avoid conflict, foster strong relationships with self-reflection and personal growth, and develop communication and assertiveness skills.
+Moreover, you will learn how to enhance emotional intelligence, learn how to avoid conflict, foster strong relationships with self-reflection and personal growth, and develop communication and assertiveness skills.

-Join our coaching program and improve your ability to handle complaints from co-workers effectively and constructively.
+Join our coaching program and improve your ability to handle complaints from co-workers effectively and constructively with our company Highrise.

 Thank you!
 Your Downloads is here: